marklogic-community/marklogic-samplestack/README-JavaScript.md

 * npm, version 2.1.1 or higher.
 See [npmjs.com](https://www.npmjs.com/)
 * git.
 See [git-scm.com](http://git-scm.com/)

-This is "tech-stack" or minor variants thereof are almost ubiquitous in JavaScript dwvelopment shops in 2015.
+This "tech-stack" or minor variants thereof are almost ubiquitous in JavaScript development shops in 2015.

 Before you begin, please ensure that the software above is installed and functional.
 It is a good idea to update node.js to the most recent version of 10.x if you have not installed a recent version.